babylonlabs-io/rollup-bsn-contracts/SPEC.md

 1. **Parameter Validation**: Validate the admin address and consumer ID format
 2. **Admin Setup**: Set the provided admin address as the contract administrator
 3. **Configuration Storage**: Save the bsn_id in the contract configuration
-4. **State Initialization**: Set the enabled/disabled state based on the is_enabled parameter
-5. **Response**: Return a success response with instantiation attributes
+4. **Response**: Return a success response with instantiation attributes

 ### 4.5.
 Finality Contract message handlers